HuntsmanCancerInstitute/MultiRepMacsChIPSeq/examples/ReadMe.md

 - Two Sample paired-end with independent replicates

     [run_independent Script](run_independent_pe.sh).
 This example is with two paired-end samples but with unequal numbers of replicates.
 The `--independent` flag is used to call peaks independently for each replicate, then merged into a sample-level peak file.
-Note that, by default, a minimum of two overlapping replicate peaks will be required for Rpd3 since three are provided.
+Note that, by default, a minimum of two overlapping replicate peaks will be required.
 In addition to replicate-merged peaks, mean-replicate peaks will also be called by default.
     Plots generated for each analysis are placed into separate folders.

         multirep_macs2_pipeline.pl \
-        --chip Rpd3_Ch1.bam,Rpd3_Ch2.bam,Rpd3_Ch3.bam \
+        --chip Rpd3_Ch1.bam,Rpd3_Ch3.bam \
         --control Rpd3_Input.bam \
         --name Rpd3 \
-        --chip Tup1_Ch1.bam \
+        --chip Tup1_Ch1.bam,Tup1_Ch2.bam,Tup1_Ch3.bam \
         --control Tup1_Input.bam \
         --name Tup1 \
         --pe \